versen/versen.github.io/content/awards/procedure-and-committee.md

 There are a maximum of four awards awarded per category.
 It is at the jury's discretion to decide how awards are awarded, ideally with a minimum of one award per category and a cash prize for at least the first award.

-### Important Dates (Both Awards)
+### Important Dates & Submission (Both Awards)

-01-10: Awards are announced, [submission form](https://docs.google.com/forms/d/e/1FAIpQLSfZHJEdbKldmLLMWMSGn7cilm28jv8czO1ESMEUFGCbpF5uIg/viewform?usp=sf_link) open

-01-11: Determining where awards are presented, typically ICT-Open and SEN-Symposium

-01-12: Deadline for submission

-15-12: Jury meeting

-15-01: Proposal for award winners is announced to the board of VERSEN

-01-02: Notification of awards to the candidates

-01-03: Call for a new member for the coming year by the jury chair

-01-04: Resolution of awards and prizes, in collaboration with NWO
+For the important dates, submission procedure, and status of the current edition, please see the [call for submissions](/contents/awards-cfs).

+For past editions, please see the [history of the awards](/contents/awards-history).